B-3 district track: How a teammate is keeping Norris' Cooper sharp; Beatrice's Mahoney getting back into it; Norris sweeps

-WAVERLY — Tanner Cooper is the leader among Norris' boys distance runners.
+WAVERLY — Tanner Cooper is the leader of the Norris' boys distance runners.

-Cooper, a Nebraska-Kearney commit, won the 800-meter run in the B-3 district track and field meet Tuesday in Waverly.
-His time of 1 minute, 59.63 seconds isn’t his best time of the year but it was enough to get him back to Burke Stadium for next week's state meet.
+Cooper, a Nebraska-Kearney recruit, won the 800 meters at the B-3 district track and field meet Tuesday.
+His time of 1 minute, 59.63 seconds isn’t his best time of the year, but it was enough to get him back to Omaha Burke Stadium for next week's state meet.

 “Just trying to get to state,” Cooper said.
 “Last year, I was stuck in the slow heat at state, so I wanted to get a good time.
 Happy with the performance.”

-Cooper also made state in the Titans’ 3,200 relay team, which finished second in 8:11:53.
-He said he’s already broken a lot of the goals he set for himself before the season, and he’s had to keep resetting them.
-A lot of the credit goes to Boonstra, a sophomore, who gives him top-notch competition in practice.
+Cooper also made state with the Titans’ 3,200 relay team, which finished second in 8:11:53.
+He said he’s already met a lot of the goals he set for himself before the season, and he’s had to keep resetting them.
+A lot of the credit goes to Boonstra, a sophomore who gives him top-notch competition in practice.

 People are also reading…